dhellmann/pymotw/PyMOTW/doctest/index.rst

 function, so :mod:`doctest` also lets you keep the surrounding text you would normally include in the documentation.
 It looks for lines beginning with the interpreter prompt, ``>>>``, to find the beginning of a test case.
-The case is ended by a blank line, or by the beginning of the next test.
+The case is ended by a blank line, or by the next interpreter prompt.
 Intervening text is ignored, and can have any format as long as it does not look like a test case.

 .. include:: doctest_simple_with_docs.py
    :literal: